plotly/python-user-guide/make_instructions.md

 1. List all notebooks to be included in the plot.ly user guide in `./makefile` under the variable `ug-nbs`.

 2. Fill in `./scripts/inputs/translate.json` where the keys are the paths (relative to `./`) to the notebooks to be converted and the values correspond to the user-guide URL tails on plot.ly.
+Make sure the these URL tails are not already taken by other pages on plot.ly!

-3. Run `$ make convert` to convert these notebooks to HTML
+3. Run `$ make convert` to convert these notebooks to HTML.

 4. Run `$ make publish` to adapt these HTML notebooks for plot.ly!
 This make call outputs 1 HTML template `body.html` and 1 `config.json` file for each